 The second backup service we use is Google Drive, specifically through G Suite.
 G Suite is Google's business-focused email, file, and management system, which basically gives your business a branded version of Gmail and associated tools.
 (If you're still using an email that ends in @Gmail.com, it's time to move to a branded domain name anyway.)
 The Business edition of G Suite ($10/mo/user) offers unlimited data storage and a desktop application that you can easily upload your files with.
 Whenever we ingest a project, it's added as a source in Hedge (read more about that below) and it's backed up online.
 You can sign up for a business plan here.

 At the end of a long day of shooting, there's still the chore of ingesting your media and properly backing it up.
 In this section, I'll walk you through each step of my process.

 1. Memory Cards

 The foundation of keeping your media safe starts with using good media cards.
 It may be tempting to use the $10 SD card you found online or on the shelf at the store, but you really need to invest in quality cards that are reliable and fast enough to handle your camera's write speed.
 I see people post on Facebook groups frequently about weird lines and artifacts in their video files and asking for help with fixing it- unfortunately, that is usually a result of a card that was too slow for the camera or a failing card and there is no fix for that.
+Also beware of counterfeit memory cards on online stores!
 My favorite brand of cards is the SanDisk Extreme Series which handles most of the cameras in my kit.
-Now if you're getting up into high-end cameras, be sure to check the specs of what you need as those cards can easily be several hundred dollars, but the same concept applies
+Now if you're getting up into high-end cameras, be sure to check the specs of what you need as those cards can easily be several hundred dollars, but the same concept applies.

 2. Card Readers